natesway/FNF-PsychEngine/README.md

 ## Customization:

-if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`
+if you wish to disable things like *Lua Scripts*, you can read over to `Project.xml`

 inside `Project.xml`, you will find several variables to customize Psych Engine to your liking

-to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`

-same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file
+, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` to start you off, disabling *Lua Scripts* should be simple, simply Delete the line with `LUA_ALLOWED`, or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`.
+This and other customization options are all available within the `Project.xml` file

+## Shattered Engine Credits:
+* shatterstar9652 - Programmer
+* SimpleBridge - Artist
+* Google - Assistant Programmer

-## Credits:
+## Psych Engine Credits:
-* Shadow Mario - Programmer
+* Shadow Mario - Original Programmer
-* RiverOaken - Artist
+* RiverOaken - Original Artist
-* Yoshubs - Assistant Programmer
+* Yoshubs - Original Assistant Programmer

-### Special Thanks
+### Psych Engine Special Thanks
 * bbpanzu - Ex-Programmer
 * Yoshubs - New Input System
 * SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform